andportnoy/yahoo-finance-csv/README.md

 # Museum

-Insane one-liner (not used in the actual code) that cleans the data and computer a correlation matrix for a list of tickers with lambda functions, zip, map, filter, reduce, and listcomps inside:
+Insane one-liner (not used in the actual code) that cleans the data and computes a correlation matrix for a list of tickers with lambda functions, zip, map, filter, reduce, and listcomps inside:
 ```python
 reduce(lambda df1, df2: df1.join(df2, how='inner'), [df[['Close']].rename(columns={'Close': ticker}) for ticker, df in filter(lambda (ticker, df): df is not None, zip(ticker_list, map(historical, ticker_list)))]).corr()
 ```